 Inyo County is a land of extremes.
 It claims the highest and lowest points in the lower 48.
 Mount Whitney with an elevation of 14,505 feet is 85 miles west of Death Valley National Park's Badwater Basin at 282 ft below sea level.
 Stay in the towns of Bishop, Big Pine, Independence, and Lone Pine while exploring the area.

-While the scenery in Inyo County is absolutely mesmerizing, so is its local culture.
-Here are three museums to see.
+While the scenery in Inyo County is absolutely mesmerizing, so is its local culture and history.
+Here are four spots to explore.

 Five miles north of Bishop

 Go back in time to see what early railroad settlements looked like at this museum.
 Each restored building and train help paint a picture of life in the Owens Valley more than 100 years ago.
 Ride the green 1927 Death Valley Railroad car during the summer.

 Laws Railroad Museum, north of Bishop off of U.S. 6; lawsmuseum.org

 Looking for more fun?